somor/chronos/README.md

 ```

 ## Examples
-*All examples assume you have already install Groovy*
+*All examples assume you have already installed Groovy*

 See usage information